Lucille Collard: Background

 Collard completed a law degree at the University of Ottawa in 1999 and pursued a public service career as a lawyer.
 She practised international trade law with the NAFTA Secretariat, administrative and regulatory law with the Canadian Nuclear Safety Commission and public law as a federal government civil litigator at the Federal Court of Canada.

 Collard is a mother of four children and has reported education as a personal interest.
 In 2003, she launched a pilot francophone school with 18 students – Trille des Bois – which was officially opened in 2010.
 Today, 600 students attend Trille des Bois.

 Political career

 Trustee

-Collard first ran for public office in 2010 and was elected as a School Trustee for the Ottawa-Vanier, Ottawa-Rockcliffe region.
+Collard first ran for public office in 2010 and was elected as a School Trustee for the Rideau-Vanier Zone.
 She was re-elected in 2014 and 2018.
-Following her second re-election, she was elected as Chair of the Board of the Conseil des écoles publiques de l'Est de l'Ontario.
+Following her second re-election, she was elected as chair of the board of the Conseil des écoles publiques de l'Est de l'Ontario.

 Provincial politics

-In early 2020, Collard won the Liberal nomination for the by-election to the provincial electoral district of Ottawa-Vanier, which was vacated by Nathalie Des Rosiers.
+In early 2020, Collard won the Liberal nomination for the by-election to the provincial electoral district of Ottawa—Vanier, which was vacated by Nathalie Des Rosiers.
 She was elected on February 7, 2020, with 52.2% of the vote.

-In the Legislative Assembly of Ontario, she serves as the Liberal opposition critic for the following ministerial portfolios:
+In the Legislative Assembly of Ontario, she has served as the Liberal opposition critic for the following ministerial portfolios: